DS1TPT/ABF_Lang/README.md

 ABF, Ascii BrainFuck
 ===
 ABF is an esoteric programming language based on BrainFuck.
-ABF supports much more commands and features for programming ease, while remaining is esoteric nature.
+ABF has much more commands and features for programming ease(lol), while keeping its esoteric nature.
 Here are the list of features.
 - Various data types
 - Logical/comparative/four fundamental calculations/modulus/bit-wise operators
 - Error code handling (to interpreter)